 Ballot Drop Boxes

-Ballot Drop Boxes are a convenient way for voters to drop off their ballots and other voting related materials at their convenience.
-These boxes are similar to United States Postal Service Collection Boxes and would enable voters to submit voter registration forms without need for postage.
-They would allow working people to securely deposit their ballots at any time of day or night and would minimize the need to find parking or enter buildings.
+Ballot Drop Boxes are a simple way for voters to drop off their ballots and other voting related materials at their convenience.
+These boxes are similar to United States Postal Service Collection Boxes and would enable voters to submit voter registration forms without the need for postage.
+They would also allow working people to securely deposit their ballots at any time of day or night and would minimize the need to find parking or enter buildings.

-Increased Marketing and Visibility of the offices
+Increased Communication, Outreach, and Visibility

-Commitment to Community Needs:
+Commitment to Community Needs

-Expansion of Early Voting Centers
+Expansion of Early Voting Sites

-Automatic Voter Registration: Utilize the Motor Vehicle Division’s database to automatically register voters would drastically reduce the resources currently being used for voter registration efforts only and would enable so many community organizations to shift those resources towards voter education.
-The need to provide voter registration to those individuals not captured by the Motor Vehicle Division’s database, but it would drastically reduce the number of unregistered voters.
+Utilizing the Motor Vehicle Division’s database to automatically register county voters would drastically reduce the resources currently being used for voter registration efforts and would enable the Recorder’s Office and many community organizations to shift these resources towards voter education.
+It would not eliminate the need to provide voter registration to individuals not captured by the Motor Vehicle Division’s database, but it would drastically reduce the number of unregistered voters across the county.Voters would be registered as “No Party Designated” until they individually changed their status, if they wish to do so.
+However, the benefit would be that these No Party Designated voters would be eligible for all elections except the Arizona Presidential Preference Election, which requires voters to be registered to the same party as their candidate of choice.
 An Opt-Out option would exist for those who don’t wish to participate.
-Voters would be registered as “No Party Designated,” until they individually change their status, if they wish to do so.
-However, the benefit would be that they would be eligible for all elections, except for Arizona’s Presidential Preference Election, which requires voters to be of the same party of their candidate of choice.

-Supported Decision Making: Supported decision making (SDM) is a tool that allows people with disabilities to retain their decision making capacity by choosing supporters to help them make choices.
-A person using SDM selects trusted advisors, such as friends, family members, or professionals, to serve as supporters.
-The supporters agree to help the person with a disability understand, consider, and communicate decisions, giving the person with a disability the tools to make her own, informed, decisions.
-SDM was sponsored by a disabled lawmaker and is receiving bipartisan support in AZ Leg.
+Supported decision making (SDM) is a tool that allows people with disabilities to retain their decision making capacity by choosing supporters to help them make choices.
+A person using SDM selects trusted advisors, such as friends, family members, or professionals to serve as supporters.
+The supporters agree to help the person with a disability understand, consider, and communicate decisions, giving the person with a disability the tools to make their own informed decisions.
+SDM was sponsored by a disabled lawmaker and is receiving bipartisan support in AZ Legislature.
 SDM is a good alternative to guardianship and power of attorney, which automatically strips adult and voting rights away from disabled and elderly persons.